 Why We Chase: Understanding the "Pursuer" in Relationships

-Taking on responsibility for the other person’s feelings.
+Taking responsibility for the other person’s emotions

 Why the Cycle Keeps Going